 - What treatment options are available?
 It's important to choose a program that has a wide range of treatment options because not every type of treatment works equally well for all people.
 A facility should tailor treatment to the individual’s needs.
 Find out what types of therapy and other activities are offered.
 Ask whether all activities are required.
 Some holistic programs allow you to opt out of meditation or other non-traditional activities if you are not comfortable with them.
 Also, find out whether the treatments used are evidence-based, or shown to be effective.

 - How long does the program last?
 Several options for program lengths should be available.
-You may make considerable recovery progress with a 30-day or 60-day addiction rehab program, although some people fare better with long-term programs.
+You may make considerable recovery progress with programs that last a few weeks to a few months, although some people fare better with long-term programs.
 Find out whether you can start with a short-term program and extend your stay if needed.
 Treatment outcomes are generally better when an individual receives 90 days or more of effective treatment.

 - Where is the program located?
 Find out the specific setting as well as how far away the program is from where you live.
 If a holistic addiction rehab program you're interested in is farther away than you’d like, you may have to weigh the potential benefits of the program against the distance and travel costs.
 If you have strong sober supports at home and within the community, choosing a local facility might be a better option.

 - How much does the program cost?
 Holistic programs may be expensive because of the picturesque locations, high-quality food, and wide range of cutting-edge or complementary therapy activities.
 If possible, get a written breakdown of the costs so you can compare programs.
 Find out if you can save money by opting out of activities that are not of interest to you.
 Some facilities accept health insurance, provide sliding scale fees, or will work with you to develop a payment plan so that financial barriers don’t prevent you from receiving help.